-The purpose of the school visits is to gather information and evidence to support the continuous improvement of teaching and learning in the JROTC program.
-Staff members from the Brigade use the framework of the JROTC Program for Accreditation (CCR 145-8-3) to guide their observations, evidence collection, analysis, action planning and reporting.
+JPA will gather information and evidence to support the continuous improvement of teaching and learning in the JROTC program.
+Staff members from the Brigade will use the framework of the JROTC Program for Accreditation (CCR 145-8-3) to guide their observations, evidence collection, analysis, and action planning and reporting.